 The Lilly Conference for College and University Teaching and Learning formed over 35 years ago with the purpose of providing a platform for presentations in Scholarship in Teaching and Learning.
-Austin has hosted the conference for the past three years.
-Programs for past sessions can be found on the Lilly Conference website.
+Austin has hosted the conference for the past four years.
+Programs for past sessions and the agenda for the 2019 conference can be found on the Lilly Conference website.

 - Academic Success